Undergraduate Admissions - Visual and Media Arts

 The portfolio review will be a short, private meeting with faculty members.
 While an in-person review is recommended, electronic reviews with telephone contact prior to review are also accepted.
-Your portfolio should consist of 10 to 20 examples (2 to 5 for film) of recently completed art work, which reflects your interests, experience, and abilities.
-The portfolio has three parts: Contact Information, Artist Statement of Intent or Director’s Statement, and Artwork Samples.
+Your portfolio should consist of 10 to 20 examples (2 to 5 for film) of recently completed artwork, which reflects your interests, experience, and abilities.
+The portfolio has three parts: Contact Information, Artist Statement of Intent or Director’s Statement, and Artwork Samples or Writing Samples.

 Part 1 – Contact Information